dotnet/standard/docs/planning/netstandard-2.1/README.md

-# .NET Standard vNext
+# .NET Standard 2.1

-This document describes the plan for .NET Standard *vNext*, which includes the definition of its API surface.
+This document describes the plan for .NET Standard 2.1, which includes the definition of its API surface.

 ## Goals